CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Approach

 \section{Approach}

-We explain how our approach finds and applies different rules, and how it learns temporal rule confidence functions such as shown in Figure \ref{fig:curve_combined}, by counting occurrences of temporal triples.
-We refer to our approach as \ruc (Temporal Rule Confidence Learning), or short rucola.
+In Section~\ref{sub:rules} we explain the rule types supported by our approach and how the rules are used to make a prediction.
+We explain in Section~\ref{sub:examples} how to collect the positive and negative examples associated to a rule, before we discuss in Section~\ref{sub:tfunction}, how to count these example sets to compute the confidence functions associated to these rules.
+An example is shown in Figure \ref{fig:curve_combined}.
+We refer to our approach as \ruc (Temporal Rule Confidence Learning).